 Article 29(1) (e) of the Convention requiring that the education of a child be directed to the development of respect for the natural environment shall be read in conjunction with article 28 of the Convention to ensure that every child has the right to receive an education which reflects environmental values.

 A rights-based environmental education should be child-centred, child-friendly and empowering and pursue the development of the child’s personality, talents and abilities, in line with article 29(1) (a) of the Convention.
 School curricula should be tailored to children’s specific environmental, social, economic, and cultural contexts and promote understanding of the contexts of other children affected by environmental impacts.
 Curricula should reflect changing environments and new environmental science.
 Teaching materials should provide accurate, updated and age- and developmentally-appropriate environmental information.
 All children should be equipped with the skills necessary to face expected environmental challenges in life such as disaster risks, including the ability to critically reflect upon such challenges, solve problems, make well-balanced decisions and assume environmental responsibility in accordance with their evolving capacities.
+Education should include comprehensive sex education that includes information about environmental harms on sexual and reproductive health, including harms to healthy pregnancies, human fertility, and endocrine disrupting hormones’ impacts across the life course, including on puberty and sexual development, as well as information on contraceptive choice and available and accessible safe abortion services.

 Educational measures should acknowledge the close interrelationship between respect for the natural environment and other ethical values enshrined in article 29 (1) of the Convention, including respect for human rights and the preparation for responsible life in a free society, and promote the positive roles of girls and children with disabilities in environmental protection and respect for the values and traditional lifestyles of Indigenous children.
 Moreover, they should link environmental with social, cultural and economic aspects, and have both a local and global orientation.
 Environmental education extends beyond formal schooling to embrace the broad range of lived experiences and learning.